Thursday, June 11, 2026

 Photo by Shopify via Burst

 As a result, they feel motivated to exercise more frequently since cannabis use helps them recover from post-workout pain more efficiently.
-“Our results suggest that prior findings of cannabis users being more likely to meet official exercise recommendations may be at least partly associated with perceived impacts of cannabis co-use on enjoyment, reductions in pain and inflammation during and after exercise, and to a lesser extent motivation,” the study says.
+“Our results suggest prior findings of cannabis users being more likely to meet official exercise recommendations may be at least partly associated with perceived impacts of cannabis co-use on enjoyment, reductions in pain and inflammation during and after exercise, and to a lesser extent motivation,” the study says.

-“Furthermore, participants who use cannabis before and/or after exercise reported that they exercised more, and had positive attitudes about co-use on exercise, which implies cannabis may be a useful tool for exercise among some users.
-In other words, sedentary cannabis users, particularly those who attribute low physical activity to concerns about recovery, motivation, or enjoyment, may benefit from co-use, provided that they select low-risk exercise options that do not compromise safety during intoxication.”
+“Furthermore, participants who use cannabis before and/or after exercise reported they exercised more, and had positive attitudes about co-use on exercise, which implies cannabis may be a useful tool for exercise among some users.
+In other words, sedentary cannabis users, particularly those who attribute low physical activity to concerns about recovery, motivation, or enjoyment, may benefit from co-use, provided they select low-risk exercise options which do not compromise safety during intoxication.”

 RELATED: Study Shows How Marijuana Can Motivate You To Exercise

-“These data suggest that many cannabis users in states with legal cannabis access use in conjunction with exercise, and that most who do so believe it increases enjoyment of, recovery from, and to some extent the motivation to engage in exercise.
+“These data suggest many cannabis users in states with legal cannabis access use in conjunction with exercise, and most who do so believe it increases enjoyment of, recovery from, and to some extent the motivation to engage in exercise.
 As these factors positively correlate with exercise behavior, using cannabis with exercise may play a beneficial role in the health of cannabis users,” says the study.

-“There is a stereotype that cannabis use leads people to be lazy and couch-locked and not physically active, but these data suggest that this is not the case,” writes Angela Bryan, senior author of the study, who is also a professor in the Department of Psychology and Neuroscience and the Institute for Cognitive Science.
+“There is a stereotype cannabis use leads people to be lazy and couch-locked and not physically active, but these data suggest this is not the case,” writes Angela Bryan, senior author of the study, who is also a professor in the Department of Psychology and Neuroscience and the Institute for Cognitive Science.

 Naturally, when people are more motivated to work out frequently because of their cannabis use, you get people who are healthier and fitter than their non-consuming counterparts.